astropy/pyvo/docs/pyvo/data_access.rst

 your own parser, you can use the :py:meth:`~pyvo.dal.query.DALQuery.execute_stream` method to execute it.
 The result will be a file-like object that will stream the raw XML response from the service.
+Other ``execute_*`` functions are available to provide access to other forms of the output.

 We end this examination with another example of how to create a query object, using a Service instance: